hyperspy/hyperspy/doc/user_guide/getting_started.rst

    In [1]: %matplotlib qt
    In [2]: import hyperspy.api as hs

-Note that to execute lines of code in the notebook you must press shift+return.
+Note that to execute lines of code in the notebook you must press ``shift+return``.
 (For details about notebooks and their functionality try the help menu in the notebook).
-Next, import two necessary modules: numpy and matplotlib.pyplot, as follows:
+Next, import two useful modules: numpy and matplotlib.pyplot, as follows: (We use ``>>>`` as a general python propmt)

 .. code-block:: python

-   In [3]: import numpy as np
+   >>> import numpy as np
-   In [4]: import matplotlib.pyplot as plt
+   >>> import matplotlib.pyplot as plt

+The rest of the documetation will assume you have done this.
 Now you are ready to load your data (see below).

 **Notes for experienced users:** We also fully support the wx backend.
 Other backends are supported for plotting but some features such as navigation sliders may be missing.